How CA Agile Central Organizes Information

 My Home (Dashboard)

 My Home is your own personalized view of the development effort that applies to you.
-The Getting Started panel appears and offers several links to help you get started, understand new Rally functionality, and helpful tips for using Rally.
-Add your own custom pages for easy access to web-based applications from within Rally.
+The Getting Started panel appears and offers several links to help you get started, understand new CA Agile Central functionality, and helpful tips for using CA Agile Central.
+Add your own custom pages for easy access to web-based applications from within CA Agile Central.